hsri-pf9/Assignment/README.md

 ## Prometheus and Grafana monitoring
 ### Overview
+I have a folder named ```Prometheus```.
 This implementation extends the Flask server by integrating Prometheus to track and expose HTTP request metrics.

 ### **How It Works**
 - A **Prometheus Counter** (`total_http_requests`) tracks the number of HTTP requests received.